In This Edition:

 So what’s next?

 Today, there are hundreds of Europa pioneers scattered across the globe.
 They have stuck with it, helping us adapt and refine RADE to the point where it can safely be used anywhere.
-Not only did we bring Helix RADE to OS X, we also fixed numerous bugs that have existed in RADE for a long, long time; some for decades.
-Helix RADE 6.2 is not only the first Helix development tool that runs natively in OS X. It is also the best Helix RADE there has ever been.
+Not only did we bring Helix RADE to macOS, we also fixed numerous bugs that have existed in RADE for a long, long time; some for decades.
+Helix RADE 6.2 is not only the first Helix development tool that runs natively in macOS.
+It is also the best Helix RADE there has ever been.

 If you are like this person, having looked once and never looked again, you may be in for some shocks.
 If you have stayed so far away that you have not even kept up with the news as we have gone along, then you are going to see a Helix RADE that is much different than what you remember.
 But as you begin to use it, you’re also going to see a Helix RADE that is much better than what you remember.